johnrearden/strings_attached/README.md

     - _jQuery before 3.4.0, as used in Drupal, Backdrop CMS, and other products, mishandles jQuery.extend(true, {}, ...) because of Object.prototype pollution.
 If an unsanitized source object contained an enumerable __proto__ property, it could extend the native Object.prototype._

 jQuery is used in this project only as a dependency of Bootstrap 4.3.1, and without going through the Bootstrap source code, I can't be confident that these functions are not used by the Bootstrap JavaScript-based components.
 Unfortunately, I only discovered these vulnerabilities late in the project, and would prefer not to run the risk of using a more recent version of Bootstrap at this late stage, which might break various elements in the project.
 In any future projects, I'll be using Bootstrap 5, which has the added benefit of no longer depending on jQuery at all.

+Accordingly, while I have included the Best Practices result on the Welcome Page, I have left it off the rest of the pages, as there is no great need to repeat bad news a dozen times!

+- Welcome Page

 ![loop_rating_page](media/docs/create_review_lighthouse_report.png)